Djr719/Updated-Accessibility-/README.md

 Repository contains multiple descriptive commit messages.
 Repository contains a quality README file with description, screenshot, and link to deployed application.

 I did add alt descriptions for the images; however, for the background image I had to use an aria-label- the alt description would not work.
 I also had some trouble combining the CSS selectors.
 I tried quite a few different ways, but then I followed what I found on the W3 website.
-I added HTML semantics to the index because the file had non-describitive elements.
+I added HTML semantics to the index because the file had non-describitive elemennts.